Chinese Character Writing Worksheets

 What's included in the Chinese character worksheets?

-Each worksheet includes the character in standard Kaiti font, pinyin pronunciation, English meaning, stroke order diagram, and practice grid squares for tracing and free writing.
+Each Chinese writing worksheet includes the character in standard Kaiti font, pinyin pronunciation, English meaning, stroke order diagram, and Mi Zi Ge practice grids for tracing and free writing.

 Are the worksheets free to download?

-HSK Level 1 worksheets and the Top 100 Chinese Characters collection are completely free.
-Higher levels (HSK 2-9) require a Pro membership for full access.
+HSK Level 1 worksheets, beginner theme packs, and the Top 100 Chinese Characters collection are completely free.
+HSK vocabulary list PDFs are free from each HSK resource page; full writing worksheets and course workbooks for higher levels require a Pro membership.

 What's the difference between HSK 2.0 and HSK 3.0?